-The Tribo-Rheometry Accessory is compatible with Peltier Plates (Advanced, Stepped Disposable), Environmental Test Chamber (ETC) and the Relative Humidity Accessory combining accurate and stable temperature control with the flexibility to operate under different environmental conditions.
+The Tribo-Rheometry Accessory is compatible with the Advanced Peltier Plate, Stepped Disposable Peltier Plate, and the Environmental Test Chamber (ETC) for accurate and stable temperature control for all test geometries.
 The choice of four standard geometries - Ring on Plate, Ball on Three Plates, Three Balls on Plate, and Ball on Three Balls - meets the diverse requirements of tribology applications and offers a variety of contact profiles.
 The Ring on Plate geometry may also be configured as a partitioned ring, which permits the replenishment of lubricant between the two solid surfaces.
 The accessory's versatile configurations and easily interchangeable substrates are ideal for studying the effect of friction and long-term wear on materials ranging from automotive components and greases, lubrication in prosthetic devices, and the performance of personal care creams and lotions.